List of Days of Our Lives characters introduced in the 1990s: Peter Blake

 Peter Blake is a fictional character from the American NBC Daytime soap opera Days of Our Lives, portrayed by Jason Brooks.
 Brooks joined the cast of Days of Our Lives in 1993, airing on September 1, 1993, until November 23, 1993, on a recurring status until upgrading to contract status from December 1, 1993, till December 24, 1996, when the character was presumed dead after being shot by Jack Deveraux.
 Brooks returned to the role nearly a year later on November 21, 1997, until his departure on February 23, 1998.
+Dan Gauthier assumed the role when Peter returned on December 19, 2025.

 Peter and his sister Kristen were raised but not legally adopted by Stefano DiMera at a very young age following the deaths of their parents; however, their mother Rachel was later revealed to be alive.
 Peter is known for his relationship with Jennifer Horton whom he married and for contracting the fictitious psychosis-inducing disease "jungle madness".
 Peter was revealed to have faked his death, after which he was imprisoned for framing Jack and for abducting Jennifer.
 On July 31, 2019, Abe Carver mentioned that Peter disappeared after his release from prison.
+He returns to Salem in 2025 when he reveals himself as the captor of those within the DiMera crypt.
+He is injured during an attempt to kill the captives and ends up on life support.
+He briefly wakes up, but Dr. Rolf injects his IV with a drug that stops his heart, killing him.